JohnKibocha/JohnKibocha/README.md

 # Hi there, I'm John Kibocha 👋

 ## About Me
 I'm a passionate developer with an interest in crafting engaging digital experiences.
-I specialize in **Web, Software, and App Development**, bringing ideas to life through code.
+I specialize in **Web and Android Development**, bringing ideas to life through code.

 ## My Tech Stack
 - **Frontend**: HTML, CSS, JavaScript